harvard-dce/ffmpeg-build/README.md

 ## Requirements

-* Ensure you have the aws cli installed and configured correctly,
+* Ensure you have the aws cli installed and configured correctly in your desktop,
-* debian jessie or ubuntu 14.04.
+* vagrant

 ## Getting Started

-Run `./build.sh`. `ffmpeg` will be statically compiled into `./bin`.
+Run `vagrant destroy && vagrant up`.

+The provisioner will run `./build.sh` via the `./build_in_vagrant.sh` command.
+If you want to customize the version of ffmpeg this compiles, edit that file before doing the vagrant dance above.
+This will build in a minimal ubuntu 14.04 VM.

+When this completes successfully, you'll have ffmpeg binaries compiled for ubuntu 14.04 in the `ffmpeg-2.7.2` directory (or whatever version of ffmpeg you chose above in the `build_in_vagrant.sh` file).

 Run `./publish.sh` to create the tarball and publish to a shared asset s3 bucket.
+Be sure you use the same ffmpeg version string that you did in the build config.

 ### Common ENV params